apache/mesos/docs/monitoring.md

 **Counters** keep track of discrete events and are monotonically increasing.
 The value of a metric of this type is always a natural number.
-Examples include the number of failed tasks and the number of slave registrations.
+Examples include the number of failed tasks and the number of agent registrations.
 For some metrics of this type, the rate of change is often more useful than the value itself.

 **Gauges** represent an instantaneous sample of some magnitude.
-Examples include the amount of used memory in the cluster and the number of connected slaves.
+Examples include the amount of used memory in the cluster and the number of connected agents.
 For some metrics of this type, it is often useful to determine whether the value is above or below a threshold for a sustained period of time.